 Understanding the Online Dating Community

-The main author of the 2013 study, John Cacioppo, generated his findings thanks to a Harris Interactive survey of 19,131 married people, 45% of which met initially online.
-The results revealed not only that online relationships had 1.6% fewer breakups, but also pointed to a specific demographic who use online dating services.
-[RELATED: Online Dating: A Better Way to Find Love?]
+The main author of the 2013 study, John Cacioppo, generated his findings thanks to a Harris Interactive survey of 19,131 married people, 45 percent of which met initially online.
+The results revealed not only that online relationships had 1.6 percent fewer breakups, but also pointed to a specific demographic who use online dating services.

 According to the survey, online couples were most likely to be in their 30s, have completed a higher education, and count themselves among the affluent.
 Race, ethnicity, and sexual orientation did not factor in.
 What this reveals is that young professionals with a busy work life tend to utilize the internet for dating.
 These people, prime candidates for meeting potential mates in bars or at work, have shifted their focus to a more accessible platform perhaps due, in part, to the success stories of other members of their peer groups.